-All decorations must be removed.
-No decorations are allowed to be taped to walls due to likely chance that paint will peel off when removed.
-Please pin any decorations to acoustical panels.
+All decorations must be removed including table trinkets, broken balloons and party favors.
+No decorations are allowed to be taped to walls due to the likely chance that paint will peel off when removed.
+Please pin any decorations to wall acoustical panels.

-All sink and bathroom facilities including the sinks and toilets must be cleaned and wiped down.
+Without exception before closing up Facility, both bathrooms must be inspected to include the floors, garbage cans, mirrors, sinks and toilets.
+These must be cleaned, emptied or wiped down.
+Sanitizing wipes are provided for each bathroom.

-Take all your food and beverages from the refrigerator & freezer with you.
+Take all leftover food and beverages from the refrigerator & freezer.

 Wipe out any food materials from refrigerator, freezer, microwave and oven/stove.
 Scrub/polish kitchen sink and leave dirty kitchen towels and rags drying.

-If you change the settings on the heat/AC, return to the settings you found it at on your arrival.
+Before leaving return heat setting to 58 degrees in cold weather and in warm weather, A/C should be turned off.

-Turn off all lights and lock all doors before leaving.
+Turn off all lights including the large peak light and lock all doors before leaving.

-Leave key on kitchen stove.
+Leave key out on kitchen stove.

-Please report any damage or issues to Town contact at conclusion of event.
+Please report any damage or issues with heat, A/C or septic system to the Town Clerk.

 Sign Cleaning Checklist upon completion as proof of all tasks done before final exit of the Facility.